-During the Great Depression, American families made due on much less than we do now!
-Families often lived out of their cars, as they moved from place to place in search of a job.
+During The Great Depression, American families made do with much less than we do now!
+Families often lived out of their cars as they moved from place to place in search of a job.

 When frugality was necessary because there wasn’t much money around, it became ingrained into the culture of the American people.
-A lot of these frugal ways still exist today and you can use them to save money too.
+Many of these frugal ways still exist today, and you can use them to save money, too.

-Many people were forced to live in poverty and unemployment was high.
-Some families even had to sell their possessions just to survive.
+Many people were forced to live in poverty, and unemployment was high.
+Some families even had to sell their possessions to survive.

-However, many Americans also found ways to be frugal and make due on less.
+However, many Americans also found ways to be frugal and make do with less.
 They frugally reused and recycled their old items, grew their own food in gardens or fruit trees, bought used clothing and furniture instead of new ones they couldn’t afford anyway, and even found ways to entertain themselves without spending money.

-One frugal way to save money during the Great Depression was by making your own clothes.
-This not only saved you money on clothing, but it also allowed you to have unique and stylish clothes that nobody else had.
+One frugal way to save money during The Great Depression was by making your own clothes.
+This not only saved you money on clothing but also allowed you to have unique and stylish clothes that nobody else had.

 To make your own clothes, you’ll need some basic supplies like scissors, needles, thread, fabric, measuring tape, and pins.
 You can find fabric at your local fabric store or online.

 Once you have your supplies, you can start making clothes.
 There are many different tutorials online that can show you how to make specific types of clothes.
-Or, you can just use your imagination and come up with your own designs.
+Or, you can just use your imagination and create your own designs.

-You can also save money on material costs by making clothes out of old clothing that you don’t wear anymore.
+You can also save money on material costs by making clothes out of old clothes you don’t wear anymore.
 Instead of throwing them away, use an article of clothing as a pattern and cut around it to make new pieces or even an entire outfit.

-During the Great Depression, people had to get creative with their cooking in order to make due on less.
+During The Great Depression, people had to get creative with their cooking in order to make do with less.
 They came up with frugal recipes that were easy to recreate and didn’t require a lot of ingredients or money.